robwco/workshop-marketing/rfps.md

 RFPs suck because they're time consuming.

-Often there's not a lot of feedback involved in the process (or you don't take advantage of the feedback available) and you're left feeling like you just did a ton of work for no reason.
+Often we think there's no feedback involved, but the truth is we just don't take advantage of that's feedback available.

+This means you're left feeling like you just did a ton of work for no reason.

 Failed proposals feel particularly pointless because after a few you start to wonder if you ever had a shot in the first place.